Certificate IV in Aboriginal Cultural Heritage Management

 Full-time equivalent.
 The course takes 10 months to complete.
 It is delivered in nine intensive blocks of five days, approximately one month apart, at locations in Melbourne and regional Victoria.

-Applications for funded and fee-paying places in 2020 are now closed.
-Expressions of interest received at this time will be added to a waiting list.
+Applications for funded and fee-paying places in 2021 are now open.

 In 2021, 14 places in this course will be substantially funded by the Victorian Government through Aboriginal Victoria.
-To be considered for a place in future courses applicants must meet Aboriginal Victoria criteria for funding eligibility.
+To be considered for a place applicants must meet Aboriginal Victoria criteria for funding eligibility.
 These are the criteria:

 - Applicants must successfully complete the Aboriginal Victoria three-day Introductory Workshop to Cultural Heritage Management.
 Contact email@example.com for further information.